More and more companies are moving away from the in-person job interview and in the direction of a virtual job interview.

 We can’t stress this enough: it’s important to treat a virtual interview just as you would an in-person interview.
 Be mindful of the time and make sure you are punctual.
 There is absolutely no reason why you should be late to your virtual interview.
 Especially if you have tested all of your technology beforehand.

-Set yourself up for success by doing a practice interview.
+Set yourself up for success by doing a practice online interview.
 Ask a friend or family member to help.
 This is the best way for you to check that your technology works, that the room you chose is ideal, that the background is not distracting, that you are positioned properly in the frame, that your audio is working, and that you are looking where you should.
 It also gives you the opportunity to practice answering some interview questions.

-Employers know – and notice – when a candidate has put time and effort into preparing for an interview.
+Employers know – and notice – when a candidate has put time and effort into preparing for an online interview.

 And while virtual interviews may one day become more common than in-person interviews, one thing will always remain the same: proper preparation is key to success.